Muthoni-Maryanne/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 4 lamb
 ```
 d. break and continue statements.

-break breaks out of the innermost enclosing for or while loop while continue continues with the next iteration of the loop.
+Break breaks out of the innermost enclosing for or while loop while continue continues with the next iteration of the loop.
 ```
 for n in range(2, 10):
     for x in range(2, n):